 This setup worked quite well. (the motor is 1/10th hp, 100 rpm used, $60)

 Getting rid of the hulls is a challenge.
 We tried several experimental set ups but are trying to keep it simple.
-The wire basket works the best.
-Dipping it into the water several times and shaking it brings the hulls to the top.
+A wire basket works the best.
+Dipping it into water several times and shaking it brings the hulls to the top.
 It was possible to shake the hulls to the left side and then dip the basket under the water a little bit and jerk it to the right.
 That removed most of them when done a few times.
 The remaining ones can be caught with a strainer when the beans are in the cooking pot .
 The hulls come up to the surface just before the water begins to boil..